 • How to get to Ubay from Panglao: you can take the bus from the airport that goes along the Alona Beach road to Dao Terminal (50 pesos) or go by tricycle (300 pesos) or taxi (500 pesos).
 It will take between 30 minutes and an hour, depending on what you choose.
 Once there, take the bus or van to Ubay.

 • How to get to Ubay from Loboc: take any bus or jeepney to the intersection in Loay (10 pesos/20 minutes).
-Wait for any bus heading to Ubay.
+Wait for any bus going to Ubay.

 Boats from Ubay to Leyte

 Once in Ubay, you just have to walk to the port, which is very close to the bus “station”.
-From Ubay to Leyte you have the option of arriving at 2 ports:
+From Ubay to Leyte, you can arrive at 2 ports:

 • Hilongos: there are several ferries and bangkas.
-Leopard’s leave at 9:00 from Ubay to Hilongos.
+Leopard leaves at 9:00 from Ubay to Hilongos.

 Once in Bato or Hilongos, follow the steps we explain in How to get from Cebu to Pintuyan.